Hina Khan Targeted Again! The Actress Trolled For Flaunting Bold Outfit During Ramzan!

 The Actress Receives A Lot Of Hate Comments

-Bigg Boss 11 contestant also shared another picture in which she was seen wearing black blouse (top) with golden side slit skirt.
+Bigg Boss 11 contestant also shared another picture in which she was seen wearing a black blouse (top) with golden side slit skirt.
 The other post also received a lot of trolls.

 Hate Comments On Hina’s Posts: Excuse_my_beauty__3